January 26, 2010 at 1:49 am

-If you have heard of anything about glass etching; odds are that you have probably heard from glass etching companies stating the high demand for this type of service.
+If you heard anything about etching, the odds are that you have probably heard from glass etching companies stating the high demand for this type of service.
 So is it really that large of a demand and with chances of high profitability?

-I have been seeing every few weeks someone trying to sell their expensive glass etching equipment, which was probably for a business venture.
-Just as you have great creativity in etching or designing glass etched art, you need to have creativity in your marketing and business skills.
+I have been seeing every few weeks someone trying to sell their expensive equipment components (www.glassetchingsecrets.com/equipments.html), which was probably for a business venture.
+Just as you have great creativity in etching or designing glass art, you need to have creativity in your marketing and business skills.
 It really can be profitable once you have a system setup or develop a great business connection.
 As with all businesses, you need to work hard.
 Some business ideas require you to work harder than others because it depends on the demand.
 And if the economy is poor as it is now, it will be even harder to start a business doing glass work.
 My insight is that etching glass isn’t a need and doing business in a market that is of need will be much easier to do sell your product or service.
 But you can also take in other aspects into perspective, such as the amount of competition a market has.
-For the most part, glass etching doesn’t have alot of competition, so that is a positive part.
+For the most part, this industry doesn’t have a lot of competition, so that is a positive part.

 But with persistence and continuous hard work, something good will always come out of it.
-It may not be today or even this year, but through consistent beating on your craft, you may find or develop a business relationship with someone that needs your service.
+It may not be today, or even this year, but by consistently working on your craft, you may find or develop a business relationship with someone that needs your service.

 I always find that business to business relationships are the best since every time they have a job, they come to you to fulfill your part.
 You don’t have to constantly market your work to people.
-The work keeps coming in; that is if they keep the work coming in though.
-So either way, you should always have a backup plan as well.
+That way the work keeps coming in as long as their work keeps coming in though.
+So either way, you should always have a backup plan also.

-I had a chance to talk to a known glass etching artist in Florida and he does work for people with high incomes on windows and shower doors for the home builder market.
-Sometimes when the home builder remodels or builds a house, they need him to come and etch some of the windows.
+I had a chance to talk to a known etching artist in Florida, and he does work for people with high incomes on windows and shower doors for the home builder market.
+Sometimes when the home builder remodels or builds a house, they need him to come in to etch some of the windows.
 This gives the house some unique class.
-Its different you know; maybe it helps sell a house better.
+Its different you know?
+Maybe it helps sell a house better.

 If you can promote yourself in a unique way, you up your chances of success.
 For example, how many people know of someone who walked through a closed sliding glass door?
 Adding something as simple as pin strips could make the difference between safety and a disaster.